mwsohn/DominanceAnalysis.jl/README.md

 - verbose - set it to `true` to turn on the verbose model that will display dots to be printed as a progress indicator

 All variables must be in Symbols.
+A group of variables to be treated as a set can be entered as a tuple in the `indeps` vector.
+All multi-valued CategoricalArrays will be treated as a set by default.

 ## Example